 Colegiatte of Alquézar, Gothic parish church in Alquézar, Spain

-The building was originally constructed in the 9th century as a Muslim fortress by Jalaf ibn Rasid.
-After Christian conquest in 1067, it was transformed into a religious church and monastic complex that continued to develop over subsequent centuries.
+The site was originally built in the 9th century as a Muslim fortress by Jalaf ibn Rasid.
+After the Christian reconquest in 1067, it was gradually transformed into a religious and monastic complex over the following centuries.

 The community of curious travelers